eltimn/lift-mongoauth/README.markdown

 "Remember Me" functionality is provided by _ExtSession_.

-_LoginToken_ provides a way for users that forgot their password can log in and change it.
+_LoginToken_ provides a way for users that forgot their password to log in and change it.
 Users are sent a link with a token (an ObjectId) on the url.
 When they click on it they can be handled appropriately.
 The implementation is left up to you.

 # Roles and Permissions